 If you need support, book an appointment with your GP to discuss your plan and ensure you’re looking after yourself.

-Naturally, the COVID-19 pandemic is going to cause many of us a considerable amount of stress and worry.
+Naturally, the COVID-19 pandemic may cause stress and worry.
 Find out how much worry is too much.

 You can learn about consulting a mental health professional via telehealth.